When can babies drink water and how to offer it

 When can I introduce water to my baby?

 Babies can begin to have small amounts of water when they start solids at around 6 months of age.
 Offer a few sips of water from an open cup or straw cup at mealtimes.
 Any water your baby drinks at this age is meant to get them used to its taste and introduce the skills needed for cup drinking.
+No need to worry if your baby doesn’t like water at first.
 It is not intended to replace breastmilk or formula, which still provides all the water your baby needs.

-Babies younger than 6 months should not be offered water or any other fluids besides breastmilk or formula, which is sufficient, even on hot days.
+Babies younger than 6 months should not be offered water or other liquids beside breastmilk or formula.
+Breastmilk or formula provides sufficient water for newborns and babies up to 6 months old, even on hot days.
 Introducing water too early or diluting formula or breastmilk with water can be dangerous for your baby because it affects the balance of electrolytes in the blood and can lead to seizures.